Why Analysing Your Supply Chain Matters

 The Supply Chain and Cyber Risk

 Cyber-attacks that originate through third parties can bypass even well-implemented internal security controls.
 Attackers frequently target suppliers with weaker defences as an indirect route into larger, better-protected organisations.
-These “supply chain attacks” have been a contributing factor in high-profile breaches in 2025, where threat actors compromise a trusted partner and then leveraged that relationship to infiltrate their customers’ systems.
+These “supply chain attacks” have been a contributing factor in high-profile breaches in 2025, where threat actors compromise a trusted partner and then leverage that relationship to infiltrate their customers’ systems.

 Effective supply chain security starts with understanding and mapping the full supplier landscape and assessing suppliers according to the level of risk they present.
 Organisations should then define and communicate minimum security expectations and ensure these requirements are reflected within procurement processes and contractual agreements.
 Ongoing monitoring and encouragement of compliance are essential to ensure suppliers continue to meet agreed standards and do not introduce avoidable risk over time.